 MCAS Yuma Range SOP STAO 3710.6J

-- Submitting Range Requests in Range Facility Management Scheduling System (RFMSS) - Once a request has been submitted, follow-up tracking on the status is the responsibility of the requesting unit and tracking of the request may be performed via the RCNI.
+Submitting Range Requests in Range Facility Management Scheduling System (RFMSS) - Once a request has been submitted, it is just a request.
+Follow-up tracking on the status is the responsibility of the requesting unit and tracking of the request may be performed via the RCNI.
 An RCNI assignment does NOT constitute approval/reservation of the request.
 It is the user’s responsibility to check their pending requests periodically until a reservation or other action has been made.

 SWAT - 4 AREA:

 - Please see the SWAT-4 range SPINS in the RFMSS Library under Range Cards.

 - R-2507 South – Target Restrictions – 11 March – 26 April 2021 – Due to target preservation for WTI Course High Explosive (HE) ordnance delivery “Shall Only Be Authorized on targets 3S, 7S, & 14S for all non-WTI units.
 All other targets within the R-2507 South will be available for inert ordnance only.
 All ordnance use shall be in accordance with StaO 3710.6J.
 POC: Mr. Veasey DSN 269-5575.